 GSNI is plugged into our community!
 We provide quality resources, support, and training to each of our 42 geographic service areas—which we call service units.
 Each service unit is made up of dedicated (and amazing) volunteers who act as a team to provide Girl Scout activities, events, and programs to each local community.
 Many service unit volunteers are also troop leaders who work directly with the girls to achieve all the benefits the Girl Scout Leadership Experience has to offer!
 Girl Scouts is a safe place for girls to be accepted and inspired.
 We are committed to strict standards regarding criminal background checks for adult volunteers and follow all of Girl Scouts of the USA’s Safety Guidelines.

-GSNI has six Resource Centers located in South Elgin, Freeport, Rock Falls, Rockford, Lake Zurich and Sugar Grove; four camp facilities located in Stillman Valley, Big Rock, Hanover and Harvard.
+GSNI has five Resource Centers located in South Elgin, Freeport, Rockford, Lake Zurich and Oswego; four camp facilities located in Stillman Valley, Big Rock, Hanover and Harvard.
 Each Resource Center has its own Council Store, meeting and hoteling space for staff.